 For example: Navigating between the circles will show you that the Court decided two federal habeas cases in the 2019 Term — one of which related to the AEDPA (the Antiterrorism and Effective Death Penalty Act).
 Clicking that circle will reveal that the case resulted in no constitutional holdings, and a decision against the government.
 Using the dropdown menu to select 2017, you’ll see that the Court decided eight federal habeas cases that Term.

 Figure IV: Justices Ranked by Vote or Opinion

 This chart ranks Justices on one of a range of metrics over time.
 Use the dropdown menu to select what metric you’d like to rank.
 Options include number of opinions written, number of dissenting votes, and percentage of the time each Justice agreed with the disposition of the Term’s cases.

-For example: In the 2018 Term, most Justices joined the Court’s opinion in a majority of cases.
-Justice Thomas, the sole outlier, joined the Court’s opinion nearly half the time — in 49% of cases.
-Each Justice agreed in the disposition of the case in more than 61% of the Term’s decisions.
-Justice Kavanaugh agreed most frequently — siding with the disposition 84.1% of the time.
+For example: In the 2019 Term, most Justices joined the Court’s opinion in a majority of cases.
+Justice Thomas, the sole outlier, joined the Court’s opinion in 44.2% of cases.
+Each Justice agreed in the disposition of the case in more than 55% of the Term’s decisions.
+Chief Justice Roberts agreed most frequently — siding with the disposition 95.3% of the time.